fastify/fastify/EXPENSE_POLICY.md

 # Expense Policy

-Fastify is an OpenJS Foundation project, and it accepts donations through the [Open Collective](https://opencollective.com/fastify/) platform to enhance the project and support the community.
+Fastify collaborators accept donations through the [Open Collective](https://opencollective.com/fastify/) platform to enhance the project and support the community.

 This Collective is run by and for the benefit of the independent contributors to the Fastify open source software project.